VWO Insights

 If creating your own custom color palette is not something you want to get your hands into, or if you do not approve of the default color palette of the heat mapping tool that you use, you can choose from existing color palettes that have been tried and tested by fellow practitioners.
 For instance, there are three types of data visualization color palettes you can choose from to be plotted on your heatmap – qualitative palettes, sequential palettes, and diverging palettes:

-• Qualitative palettes: Qualitative palettes are the most suitable when the data matrices are categories like mobile phones, television, and desktop, or state, country, continent.
+• Qualitative palettes: Qualitative palettes are the most suitable when the data matrices are categories like mobile phones, television, and desktop, or state, country, or continent.
 It involves the use of distinct colors for each data set hence it should be chosen for data sets with ten or less than ten individual data points.
 This is because too many colors on a single heatmap can cause misinterpretation of the visualized data.

 an example of a qualitative colour palette within heatmaps

-Image Source: Chartio
+Image source: Chartio

 • Sequential palettes: Sequential palettes are most suitable for numbered values that are of a certain order (ascending or descending).
-You can either use shades of a single primary color, a single color hue or mix two or more hues with the warmer ones on one end indicating higher values and the cool ones indicating lower values.
+You can either use shades of a single primary color, a single color hue, or mix two or more hues with the warmer ones on one end indicating higher values and the cool ones indicating lower values.
 The data values are indicated by the lightness and darkness of the shade in the tile or area.

 an example of a sequential colour palette within heatmaps

-Image Source: Chartio
+Image source: Chartio

 • Diverging palettes: Diverging palettes are most useful when a data set has a zero-like central value.
 Two sequential palettes make one diverging palette, with the sequential palettes sharing an end-point that makes the new palette’s central value.
 They typically consist of two color hues or a palette consisting of warm to cold colors.